 In June 2009, we initiated a second Phase 3 clinical trial to be conducted in patients with head and neck squamous cell carcinoma (NEO3-06 or the "Sentinel" trial).
 The Sentinel study is designed to validate Lymphoseek as a sentinel lymph node targeting agent.
 Our discussions with FDA and EMEA have also suggested that the Sentinel trial will further support the use of Lymphoseek in sentinel lymph node biopsy procedures.
 We believe the outcome of the trial will be beneficial to the marketing and commercial adoption of Lymphoseek in the U.S. and European Union (EU).
-We plan to have approximately 25 - 35 participating institutions in the Sentinel trial.
-We hope a larger number of participating sites than we have had in previous trials will ultimately enable us to enroll patients at a more rapid rate.
-The trial protocol is currently under review at a number of these institutions and patient recruitment and enrollment is actively underway.
+We plan to have approximately20 participating institutions in the Sentinel trial.
+Patient recruitment and enrollment is actively underway at a number of institutions and the trial protocol is currently under review at several other institutions.
 The accrual rate for trials of this nature is highly dependent on the timing of institutional review board (IRB) approvals of the NEO3-06 protocol.
 Our experience in the NEO3-05 trial has shown that this process may be lengthening due to risk management concerns on the part of hospitals participating in clinical trials and other factors.

-We plan to use the safety and efficacy results from the Phase 3 clinical evaluations of Lymphoseek, which will include sites in the EU, to support the drug registration application process in the EU as well as in the U.S. During the fourth quarter of 2009, we plan to request an end of Phase 3 meeting with FDA to review the results of the NEO3-05 trial and to clarify our clinical development and regulatory submission plan.
-Our goal remains to file the new drug application with FDA for Lymphoseek in mid-2010.
-Depending on the timing of patient accrual, and the timing and outcome of the FDA regulatory review cycle, we believe that Lymphoseek can be commercialized in mid-2011.
+We plan to use the safety and efficacy results from the Phase 3 clinical evaluations of Lymphoseek, which will include sites in the EU, to support the drug registration application process in the EU as well as to amend the filing in the U.S. for expanded product labeling.
+Based on the positive outcome of the recent meeting regarding NEO3-05, Neoprobe expects to submit the NDA for Lymphoseek later in the summer of 2010.
+Depending on the timing of the planned pre-NDA meetings with FDA and the outcome of FDA regulatory review cycle, we believe that Lymphoseek could be commercialized in mid-2011.
 We cannot assure you, however, that this product will achieve regulatory approval, or if approved, that it will achieve market acceptance.
+See Risk Factors.

 Over the past few years, we have made progress in advancing our RIGScan CR development program while incurring minimal research expenses.
 Our RIGS® technology, which had been essentially inactive since failing to gain approval following our original license application in 1997, has been the subject of renewed interest due primarily to the analysis of survival data related to patients who participated in the original Phase 3 clinical studies that were completed in 1996.
-After a successful pre-submission meeting with EMEA in July 2008, we submitted a plan during the third quarter on how we would propose to complete clinical development for RIGScan CR.
+After a successful pre-submission meeting with EMEA in July 2008, we submitted a plan during the third quarter of 2008 on how we would propose to complete clinical development for RIGScan CR.
 The clinical protocol we submitted to EMEA involves approximately 400 patients in a randomized trial of patients with colorectal cancer.
 The participants in the trial would be randomized to either a control or RIGS treatment arm.
 Patients randomized to the RIGS arm would have their disease status evaluated at the end of their cancer surgery to determine the presence or absence of RIGS-positive tissue.
 Patients in both randomized arms would be followed to determine if patients with RIGS-positive status have a lower overall survival rate and/or a higher occurrence of disease recurrence.
 The hypothesis for the trial is based upon the data from the earlier NEO2-13 and NEO2-14 trial results.
-EMEA cleared the protocol in December 2008.
-We had planned to submit the protocol to FDA in December 2008 but were delayed awaiting confirmation that FDA has transferred responsibility for our IND from the Center for Biologics Evaluation and Review (CBER) division to the Center for Diagnostics Evaluation and Review (CDER) division.
-We are currently planning to submit a pre-Phase 3 meeting request to FDA during the fourth quarter of 2009 in connection with a request for a Special Protocol Assessment.
-As we endeavor to clarify the regulatory pathway for RIGScan CR, we have commenced the initial development activities for the production of RIGScan CR consistent with the scientific advice received from EMEA.